Stevenfavour/Linuxfundametal0/README21.md

 ## Task
 ### Dockerize a Basic static web page.

-We will start by lauching an ec2 instance and conncting to it.
+We will start by launching an EC2 instance and connecting to it.

 ![](./Img21/pre-1.png)

-Next, using `touch` command, a file named dockerfile is created and edited using vim editor.
+Next, using the `touch` command, a file named dockerfile is created and edited using vim editor.

 ![](./Img21/4.png)